-Cyber attacks to digital supply chains are on a sharp rise.
+Cyber attacks on digital supply chains are on a sharp rise.
 An attack can bring a business to its knees in a matter of seconds and cost millions.
 Do you know where your weakest link is?

 Our technological powers increase, but the side effects and potential hazards also escalate.
 This is what writer and futurist Alvin Toffler predicted already in 1971.
 Digital supply chains are a fitting example.

-In a recent Accenture study, industry professionals named cyber security as their number one supply chain concern.
+In a recent Accenture study, industry professionals named Cyber Security as their number one supply chain concern.
 No wonder.
 60 percent of cyber attacks stem from the supply chain and 70 percent of companies have already experienced one.

-But in half of the companies Accenture surveyed, there was no alignment between supply chain and cyber security operations.
-According to cyber security and privacy company F-Secure's expert Erka Koivunen, this is understandable.
+But in half of the companies Accenture surveyed, there was no alignment between supply chain and Cyber Security operations.
+According to Cyber Security and privacy company F-Secure’s expert Erka Koivunen, this is understandable.

 Digitalization has blurred the line between how information is secured and how physical environments are secured.
 The term information security does not capture the physical and the information worlds that are increasingly merging.

 Cyber attacks vary in nature.
 Threats can be borne of simple human error or emerge from an advanced targeted attack.
-According to Koivunen, the end user and even many of the vendors have limited understanding of what the software in the box actually does or where all the hardware components in a product originate from.
+According to Koivunen, the end user and even many of the vendors have limited understanding of what the software in the box actually does or where all the hardware components in product originate from.

 Malicious insertion can happen at any level.
 Luckily technology can also help to prevent cyber attacks.
-'A disposable RFID tag can be enough of a proof that the item is the same one that was sent from a factory on the other side of the world and that it has been in trusted hands during its journey', says Koivunen.
+‘A disposable RFID tag can be enough of a proof that the item is the same one that was sent from a factory on the other side of the world and that it has been intrusted hands during its journey’, says Koivunen.

-According to Koivunen, effective cyber security is a people, process, and technology issue.
+According to Koivunen, effective Cyber Security is a people, process, and technology issue.
 It should be a board-level concern.

 Every digital supply chain has its own weak links.
-It is a matter of creating a third party security management framework that resists attempts to bypass procedures and alerts when integrity of supply chain is violated.
+It is a matter of creating a third party security management framework that resists attempts to bypass procedures and alerts when the integrity of the supply chain is violated.
 Software vendors do this already with software signing, threat modeling and vulnerability assessments.